 Your Trust Terms Come First

-One of the most important principles in Arizona trust law is that the terms of the trust document generally control.
-If your trust says the trustee has certain powers or the beneficiaries have certain rights, those terms take priority over the default rules in the trust code.
+The terms of the trust document generally control.
+If your trust gives the trustee certain powers, those terms take priority over the default rules in the trust code.

 Except as otherwise provided in the terms of the trust, this chapter governs: 1.
 The duties, powers, exercise of powers, resignation and appointment of a trustee.
 2. Conflicts of interest of a trustee.
 3. Relations among trustees.
 4. Combinations or divisions of trusts.
 5. The rights and interests of a beneficiary.